Louisville aims to rebound against rested Eastern Kentucky

 LOUISVILLE, Ky.
-(AP) — Louisville believes a short week can help build on the positive steps the Cardinals showed in coach Scott Satterfield’s debut earlier this week.
+(AP) — Louisville believes a short week can help build on the positive steps the Cardinals took in coach Scott Satterfield’s debut earlier this week.

-The Cardinals’ goal is turning those positive vibes into Satterfield’s first victory at Louisville when the Cardinals host FCS Eastern Kentucky.
+The Cardinals’ goal is turning those positive vibes into Satterfield’s first victory at Louisville when they host FCS Eastern Kentucky.

 Louisville (0-1) came away encouraged about the challenging rebuilding process despite Monday night’s 35-17 loss to No. 8 Notre Dame.
 Showing the effort that was missing last season helped the Cardinals meet several of the first-year coach’s objectives.
 The Cardinals rushed for 249 yards to outgain the bigger Fighting Irish by 19 and even led early in a contest predicted to be a blowout.